eclipse-platform/.github/SECURITY.md

 # How To Report a Vulnerability

-If you think you have found a vulnerability in <project> you can report it using one of the following ways:
+If you think you have found a vulnerability in Eclipse Platform you can report it using one of the following ways:

 * Contact the [Eclipse Foundation Security Team](mailto:security@eclipse-foundation.org)
 * Create a [confidential issue](https://gitlab.eclipse.org/security/vulnerability-reports/-/issues/new?issuable_template=new_vulnerability)